PWalega/logic-gnn-2026/index.md

 The aim of this meeting is to bring together researchers from this growing, but still relatively young, area to discuss recent results, ongoing work, and future directions.

-Talks are by invitation only, whereas attendance is open, but requires registration.

 ## Venue